kyryl-opens-ml/ai-engineering/module-4/README.md

 ## Overview

-This module demonstrates pipeline orchestration using Airflow, Kubeflow and Dagster.
+This module demonstrates pipeline orchestration using Kubeflow and Dagster.

 ## Practice